Simon Bassey

 Simon James Bassey (born 5 February 1976) is an English former footballer.
 During his playing career he played as a midfielder.
-Bassey was also temporary caretaker manager/coach at Portsmouth from 3 January 2023 until 20 January 2023.
+He is currently assistant head coach at Woking.

 Career

 Playing career

 Bassey joined Wimbledon F.C. at the age of 8 and remained with the club until he was released at the age of 16.
 He made over 150 appearances for Carshalton Athletic as well as playing for Aldershot Town and AFC Wimbledon.

 Coaching career

 He went on to become first team coach at AFC Wimbledon when he retired due to injury in 2004.
 He acted as caretaker manager of the club between 19 September 2012 and 10 October 2012, before resuming his post as coach following the appointment of Neal Ardley.
 He again took over as caretaker manager on 12 November 2018 after the departure of Neal Ardley and Neil Cox.
 He left the club by mutual consent at the end of the 2018-19 season.

 On 7 April 2021, Bassey was appointed First Team Coach at National League side Barnet, initially as the most senior coach for the first team and leading the team in training and on matchdays.
 Bassey left the Bees at the end of the season to pursue an opportunity with an English Football League club.

 Two days later he was announced as first team assistant coach at Portsmouth.
 Bassey became interim head coach at Portsmouth on 3 January 2023 after Danny Cowley was dismissed the previous day.
 Simon Bassey departed on 20 January 2023 when John Mousinho was appointed as Head Coach by Portsmouth F.C..

+In May 2024, Bassey joined League Two club Colchester United as head of recruitment, once again supporting manager Danny Cowley having worked with him at Portsmouth.

+In December 2024, following the appointment of Neal Ardley, Bassey was appointed assistant head coach of National League side Woking.